 This example was marked as incorrect, but appears to give the correct answer.

 When correct submissions are marked as incorrect, there is often a problem with the submission correctness tests (SCTs).
-DataCamp's Content Quality team can rectify the problem, but before you contact them, you need to do some digging to determine the cause of the problem.
+The Content team can rectify the problem, but before you contact them, you need to do some digging to determine the cause of the problem.

 In order to diagnose the issue, you need to open the exercise and try running variations on the code, either in Teach Preview or in Campus.